vistec-AI/WSSET/README.md

 # Self-supervised Deep Metric Learning for Pointsets
-This is a TF2 implementation of paper: Self-supervised Deep Metric Learning for Pointsets, ICDE 2021.
-We proposed a novel deep representation learning technique for pointset using zero training labels called "Weighted Self-supervised EMD Triplet loss".
+This is a TF2 implementation of the paper: Self-supervised Deep Metric Learning for Pointsets, ICDE 2021.
+We proposed a novel deep representation learning technique for pointset using zero training labels called "Weighted Self-supervised EMD Triplet loss."

 ## Dataset preparation
 We follow Matthew J Kusner's paper "From Word Embeddings to Document Distances" by using set of word vectors dataset provided in [this repository](https://github.com/mkusner/wmd) and placing `.mat` files into `data/` folder.
-They also provided codes for converting a raw text data into set of word vectors too.
+They also provided codes for converting raw text data into sets of word vectors too.

-Also, we need to calculate pairwise EMD for each sample in the dataset using python EMD module provided in [the same repository](https://github.com/mkusner/wmd/tree/master/python-emd-master) by converting the output in `.pk` into `.csv` and placing it inside `data/wmd/`.
+Also, we need to calculate pairwise EMD for each sample in the dataset using Python EMD module provided in [the same repository](https://github.com/mkusner/wmd/tree/master/python-emd-master) by converting the output in `.pk` into `.csv` and placing it inside `data/wmd/`.

 In this repository, we provided BBCSports dataset for both pointset data and calculated EMD as the example.